 Visiting Kedleston this season

-Kedleston remains open in the current lockdown for local visitors to access fresh air and open space for exercise, in line with government guidelines.
+Kedleston remains open for local visitors to access fresh air and open space for exercise, in line with government guidelines.
 To keep everyone safe at these places, please book your visit in advance.

 Here you'll find everything you need to know about how to book, what to expect from your visit as well as the changes that have been introduced to help keep visitors, staff and volunteers safe whilst at Kedleston.

-Following the Prime Minister's announcement of the latest lockdown in England, our shop, hall and restaurant are closed.
-The parkland and garden are open daily from 10am-4pm (last booking slot entry is at 2.30pm) for local people to exercise.
+In line with government guidelines, our shop, hall and restaurant are closed.
+The parkland and garden are open daily from 9.30am-5pm (last booking slot entry is at 3.30pm) for local people to exercise.

-Our refreshment kiosk is open from 10am-3pm offering a limited takeaway offer, payment is by contactless only.
+Our refreshment kiosk is open from 10am-4pm offering a limited takeaway offer, payment is by contactless only.
 Our toilets also remain open.

 How to visit